cfpland/frontend/content/guides/05-submitting.md

 The best conferences are looking for speakers who can do really unique and deep dives into a topic.
 Surface-level "intro to X" talks aren't likely to get accepted at the most competitive international events.
 Speakers are expected to present unique, novel, experimental, and personal talks at these kinds of events.

 > It’s fairly easy for anyone to step in, read available materials and prepare a mediocre presentation.
 Don’t get me wrong, I’ve done it too, which now makes me able to see why we can do better.
 Trust me, we’ve all seen the Angular 2 talks already.
 Don’t copy your predecessors.
 Interesting angle on React Native?
 Experimental usage of Rails to build a realtime app?
 Your own personal experiences and unexpected solutions?
-Yes please.
+Yes, please.
 > _[Karolina Szczur](https://medium.com/@fox/how-to-write-a-successful-conference-proposal-4461509d3e32)_

 That said, smaller regional conferences might be interested in simple, "how-to" talks.
 Some of my most highly accepted talks are introductory-level talks on Docker and Testing because lots of attendees are actually interested in learning about those topics, and can use them as a reason to get their companies to send them to the conference.